Maaxed/Annotated/README.md

 eclipse {
 	jdt {
 		apt {
-			genSrcDir = file('src/generated/java') // Set the path for the generated code (optional) }
+			genSrcDir = file('src/generated/java') // Set the path for the generated source code (optional) }
 	}
 	classpath.file {
 		whenMerged {
-			entries.findAll { it.kind == 'output' } *.path = 'bin/main' // Set the path for the generated classes to be accessible by forge
+			entries.findAll { it.kind == 'output' } *.path = 'bin/main' // Set the path for the generated classes to be accessible by Forge
 		}
 	}